Jürgen Melzer: 2018: Retirement from singles

 Melzer announced his retirement from the ATP Tour in singles, with the Vienna Open marking his final appearance.
 Ranked at world No. 426, he upset No. 22 Milos Raonic in the first round.
 This victory was his 350th and final career win, because he withdrew from the second round due to illness.

 2019: First doubles title in 5 years

 Melzer won the doubles title at the Sofia Open, partnering Nikola Mektić.

 2020: ATP Finals runner-up in doubles

 In October, Melzer announced his retirement from professional tennis after the 2021 Australian Open.

 He qualified for the third time for the ATP Finals in doubles, this time with partner Édouard Roger-Vasselin.
 They reached the final, which they lost to Wesley Koolhof and Nikola Mektić.

 2021: Retirement from tour

 Contrary to his announcement, Melzer did not play at the Australian Open due to COVID-19 quarantine measures.
 Instead, he played in the doubles competitions of the other three Grand Slam tournaments where he each lost in the first round.
 He played his final tournament on the ATP Tour at the Vienna Open, where he partnered Alexander Zverev and also lost in the first round.

+Coaching

+After retiring from tennis, he began coaching compatriot Joel Schwärzler at the ÖTV performance centre in Südstadt.
+In October 2023, Schwärzler won the ITF Junior Masters event in Chengdu.